goFrendiAsgard/tocer/README.md

 # FAQ

-## I have run tocer.py.
-Can I update the TOC and re run tocer.py?
+## I have run tocer.
+Can I add some items to the TOC and re run it?

-Yes you can.
+Yes you can. `tocer` will turn your new items into links and create respective documents.

+## I modify existing item's position and caption and re run tocer.
+Is that okay?

+Yes it is okay. `tocer` will update all `title`, `breadcrumbs`, and `subtopics` to match your new structure.

+## Great job.
+Can I contribute?

+Sure you can do:

+* Create pull request
+* Open issue
+* [Donate](https://www.paypal.com/paypalme/gofrendi).
+Please let me know a few things if you donate:
+  * How do you find this project useful?
+  * Can I put your username/identity in this README file as contributor?
+  * Is there any feature you want?
+  * Leave me your email address, so that I can reply to you.